How to Choose Fat Skis | How to Choose Length and Center Width? What Models are Recommended for Beginners?

 ATOMIC BENT CHETLER

-A. If you're looking for a board that can be used for everything, a waist width of around 100mm is often recommended.
-It depends on your intuition and what kind of skiing you've done up until now, but many people use a waist width of 100mm as the standard.
-It's a width that doesn't impair edge grip and gives you a certain amount of buoyancy when you're in deep snow.
+A. If you're looking for a ski that can be used for everything, I often recommend one with a waist width of around 100mm.
+It depends on your preference and what kind of skiing you've done before, but many people use a 100mm waist width as a benchmark.
+This width doesn't compromise edge grip and provides a certain amount of buoyancy when skiing in deep snow.

-If you're also enjoying grooming, be careful with the board shape, as a large rocker can result in poor edge grip.
-The ride feel of skis in this genre varies greatly depending on the board, so it's recommended to test ride them before buying.
+If you also enjoy grooming, be aware that skis with a large rocker shape may have poor edge grip.
+The feel of skis in this category varies greatly from ski to ski, so it's recommended to try them out before buying.

 - What specifically do you recommend?